-- 60. Invites the Secretary-General, the Economic and Social Council, the regional commissions, the relevant specialized agencies, the funds and programmes of the United Nations system and other intergovernmental forums, within their respective mandates, to continue to integrate into their work programmes and give priority attention to the Copenhagen commitments and the Declaration on the tenth anniversary of the World Summit for Social Development,20 to continue to be actively involved in their follow-up and to monitor the achievement of those commitments and undertakings; - 61.
-Invites the Commission for Social Development to emphasize in its review of the implementation of the Copenhagen Declaration and the Programme of Action the increased exchange of national, regional and international experiences, the focused and interactive dialogues among experts and practitioners and the sharing of best practices and lessons learned, and to engage actively in the discussions on the post-2015 development agenda; - 62.
-Decides to include in the provisional agenda of its sixty-ninth session, under the item entitled "Social development", the sub-item entitled "Implementation of the outcome of the World Summit for Social Development and of the twenty-fourth special session of the General Assembly", and requests the Secretary-General to submit a report on the question to the Assembly at that session.
+65. Invites the Secretary-General, the Economic and Social Council, the regional commissions, the relevant specialized agencies, the funds and programmes of the United Nations system and other intergovernmental forums, within their respective mandates, to continue to integrate into their work programmes and give priority attention to the Copenhagen commitments and the Declaration on the tenth anniversary of the World Summit for Social Development, to continue to be actively involved in their follow-up and to monitor the achievement of those commitments and undertakings;

+66. Welcomes the meeting held on 5 February 2015 by the Commission for Social Development at its fifty-third session and the meeting of the Economic and Social Council held on 8 June 2015 on the commemoration of the twentieth anniversary of the World Summit for Social Development;

+67. Invites the Commission for Social Development to emphasize, in its review of the implementation of the Copenhagen Declaration and the Programme of Action, the increased exchange of national, regional and international experiences, the focused and interactive dialogues among experts and practitioners and the sharing of best practices and lessons learned and to remain actively engaged in the discussions on the post-2015 development agenda;

+68. Decides to include in the provisional agenda of its seventy-first session, under the item entitled "Social development", the sub-item entitled "Implementation of the outcome of the World Summit for Social Development and of the twenty-fourth special session of the General Assembly", and requests the Secretary-General to submit a report on the question to the Assembly at that session.

-20 See Official Records of the Economic and Social Council, 2005, Supplement No. 6 (E/2005/26), chap.
+&lt;sup>26 See Official Records of the Economic and Social Council, 2005, Supplement No. 6 (E/2005/26), chap.
 I, sect.
 A; see also Economic and Social Council decision 2005/234.